Before my entry into the media Industry

 I can’t lie, I want the “old normal” back and I promise not to complain about anything anymore (double smile).

 I’m also still attending my church home, Christian Tabernacle Baptist Church, via Facebook live.
-There’s something to be said about hearing “The Word” virtually and from the safety and comfort of your own home…
+There’s something to be said about hearing and learning about “The Word” virtually from the safety and comfort of your own home…

 And I still work out 5 days a week at I Love Kickboxing in North Haven, CT.
 What has recently changed at ILKB is this: there are no more mask optional classes (just mask-mandatory) nor are there any more limits to class sizes.
 So with the arrival of earlier sunrises in Connecticut, these early bird class sizes will sometimes swell to capacity.